maraouf/OmniGrid/README.md

 ### Deploy story
 - **No Docker socket** — every Docker call goes through Portainer's REST API.
-- **Image-build deploy** (#609) — Forgejo Actions pipeline rsyncs the build context (Dockerfile + source + `node_modules/`) to the Swarm manager, builds an `omnigrid:<version>` image there, pushes to a Forgejo container registry, and force-updates the Swarm service onto the new tag.
+- **Image-build deploy** (#609) — CI pipeline rsyncs the build context (Dockerfile + source + `node_modules/`) to the Swarm manager, builds an `omnigrid:<version>` image there, pushes to a container registry, and force-updates the Swarm service onto the new tag.
 Each version is pinned in Swarm's task spec so manual rollback has a discrete tag to point at.
 - **Self-healing** — Swarm `update_config: start-first, failure_action: rollback, monitor: 30s` so a failed deploy auto-rolls back (the same template OmniGrid recommends for services it manages).

 ## Architecture